- What We Do Products & Services

 - Sustainalytics on Twitter

-Below is a list frequently asked questions regarding the GC 100 index.
+Below is a list frequently asked questions regarding the Global Compact 100 index.
 If your question is not answered here or you would like additional information, please contact Melissa Chase, Marketing Specialist.

 The Global Compact 100 is being calculated on a real-time basis by S&P Dow Jones Indices and is available on Bloomberg.
 The Bloomberg codes for the total return index denominated in US dollars and Euros is GC100TR and GC100TRE, respectively.